Carbon-Labs/whitepapers/avatar.md

 The smart contract that issues AVATAR will also be the payment wallet for the AVATAR ecosystem.

 ## Liberation Online <a name="liberation-online"></a>
+Liberation Online is the company developing AVATAR.
+It is also the company that launched the KIWI token.

+For more information please visit [http://liberation.online](http://liberation.online)

 ## Where Are We Now? <a name="where-are-we-now"></a>
+Currently we are trusting large corporations to keep our data safe and use it in a transparent honest way.
+We know that this is not the case in reality, we only need to look at recent investigations into the misuse of Facebook Data to see the massive problem here.

+We also need to trust a number of smaller websites to make sure they keep our data safe.

+Things need to change, we should not have to worry about these things at all.
+We need to take control and ownership on the security and management of our data.

 ## The AVATAR Solution <a name="avatar-solution"></a>